sahelyiyi/FederatedLearning/README.md

-# Federated Multi-Task Learning from Big Data over Networks
+commit -m ''# Federated Multi-Task Learning from Big Data over Networks

 This repository is the official implementation of [Federated Multi-Task Learning from Big Data over Networks](https://arxiv.org/abs/2030.12345) paper.